-Once our physician diagnosed the cause of your infertility, there are several possible treatments for you to choose, including but not limited too:
+Once our physician diagnoses the cause of your infertility, there are several possible treatments for you to choose, including but not limited to:

 The American Society for Reproductive Medicine (ASRM) recommends seeing a reproductive specialist if you are a woman under 35 years old and trying to get pregnant for 12 months without success.
 If you’re over 35 years old, ASMR recommends you see a specialists after 6-months of trying without success.

 Hormonal evaluation studies help identify hormonal imbalances that may impair your fertility.